Nurturing Child Counselling in Fort Langley with a Caring Therapist for Kids

 • Leakage of urine

-• Difficulty adjusting to social situations and/or new situations
+• Difficulty adjusting to social and/or new situations

 • Recurrent nightmares, night terrors, and/or sleep difficulties like insomnia